-Proliferation of Unwanted Calls".33 By using an inexpensive smartphone app, the staff member was able to make it appear that the calls were from the Internal Revenue Service.
-The hearing examined why so many Americans are constantly receiving unsolicited calls even though they are on the national Do-Not-Call registry, discussed how advanced in telephone technology makes it easier for scammers to case a wide net and increase the number of potential victims they can reach, and highlighted possible technological solutions to this menace.34
+Proliferation of Unwanted Calls".
+By using an inexpensive smartphone app, the staff member was able to make it appear that the calls were from the Internal Revenue Service.
+The hearing examined why so many Americans are constantly receiving unsolicited calls even though they are on the national Do-Not-Call registry, discussed how advanced in telephone technology makes it easier for scammers to case a wide net and increase the number of potential victims they can reach, and highlighted possible technological solutions to this menace.

 As Professor Henning Schulzrinne, a former FCC Chief Technology Officer, explained during the Committee's 2015 robocall hearing, it is possible to fight technology with technology, and the technology exists now for carriers to offer robocall filters that have been proven effective in combatting robocalls.
 Previously, the primary impediment to carriers deploying robocall filters had been the concern that these filters violate the Commission's call completion requirements.
-In 2015, the FCC, under then-Chairman Wheeler, clarified that common carrier obligations do not restrict the ability of service providers to offer call-blocking technology to customers who request it.35 development and adoption of new tools to combat illegal robocalls.36 The Strike Force also seeks to promote greater consumer control over the calls they wish to receive, and to make recommendations to the FCC on the role government can play to stop these annoying calls.
+In 2015, the FCC, under then-Chairman Wheeler, clarified that common carrier obligations do not restrict the ability of service providers to offer call-blocking technology to customers who request it.

+In 2016, the FCC convened a "Robocall Strike Force" comprised of telecom and tech company representatives to accelerate the development and adoption of new tools to combat illegal robocalls.
+The Strike Force also seeks to promote greater consumer control over the calls they wish to receive, and to make recommendations to the FCC on the role government can play to stop these annoying calls.
 On October 4, 2017, Kevin Rupy, Vice President of Law and Policy, USTelecom, testified before the Aging Committee's hearing, titled, Still Ringing Off the Hook: An Update on Efforts to Combat Robocalls, that the Strike Force has made significant progress toward arming consumers with call blocking tools and identifying ways voice providers can proactively block illegal robocalls before they ever reach the consumer's phone.
 The Strike Force has developed a blocking framework that includes four types of phone numbers to help increase flexibility given to voice providers to better block robocalls: invalid, unallocated, unassigned, and those requested by the subscriber.37